richarvey/techshift-modernise/content/page/lab4.md

       - DatabaseSecret
 ```

-5) In order for the webserver to read the secret value, we need to give the servers role a new policy documnet.
+5) In order for the webserver to read the secret value, we need to give the servers role a new policy document.
 In the ServerRole, directly above the RoleName, add a new line and copy the new policy in.

 ```
         -